10 months ago

 I was sure it would take at least a year to conceive since I was 35.
 I do not mean to sound insensitive and hope my story gives some of you hope.
 Since I got pregnant on our first try, I didn’t really have time to worry about my fertility.

 Does it feel “later in life” to you?

 If you had asked me this in my 20s, I would have said yes.
 Now?
 No. Not at all.
 The only part I don’t love is missed time with my girls.
 I was 13 years older than my mom was when she had me, and sometimes, I think about the years I’m losing later, but then realize time is not promised.

 Did your anxiety get worse or was it the same after having kids?

 It ebbs and flows.
 I probably had some postpartum anxiety with Margot so it wasn’t great at first.
 I checked on Margot a lot and would worry about the most random (not “normal” things).
 Her car seat installation wasn’t perfect enough and I thought she’d get hit by a car on a walk with our nanny.
 That got a lot better but I always worried when anything would come up and would get it checked out.

 I suppose not letting things go helped us figure out her diagnosis sooner than later, but when you go through something like that, it’s a whole other level.
 It was really bad last year since I had zero control over anything.
-I worried a lot less about the little things with Kate when she was born because she was healthy and I knew she was ok.
-I used the nanit breathing wear for peace of mind and that was about it.
+I worried a lot less about the little things with Kate when she was born.
+She was healthy and I knew she was ok.
 I do not worry nearly as much as I used to.
 Lexapro helps, and sometimes, it takes time.